Chapter 7 : I like my life.

 Okay, so I haven’t liked it so much recently, but I used to.
 And, in general, I think being alive is a good thing.
 True, I’ve gone through some rough patches, but overall I tend to believe things are worth living for.
 So yeah, you could say that I like living.

 Yes, I’ve been to Muggle parties before.
 Matt’s pulled me along to a few, and Ian took me to a couple as well.
 It’s certainly an experience, but not one that I’ve necessarily enjoyed.
 Hogwarts, you see, doesn’t have parties.
 True, older students sometimes sneak alcohol back into the castle, but there just aren’t any parties.
-So my first experience with parties came in the grimy, disgusting world of undergraduate Muggle college students, and you know what they say about first impressions.
+So my first experience with parties came in the grimy, disgusting world of Muggle university students, and you know what they say about first impressions.

 To conclude, although I generally like my life, I do not like it when I’m getting forcibly dragged to a revolting party with some random bloke I basically just met.
 At least when I went with Matt or Ian it was someone whom I generally like to be around.
 Louis is just, well...
 I guess he’s all right.
 He’s not horrible, but it’s not like he’s a person that I’m particularly fond of, either.